 We watched awhile and then continued on our way, crossing one of the bridges over the River Onyar to the delightful old town Barri Vell.
 The view from the bridge was picture perfect, rows of brightly coloured houses line the river which reflected the light beautifully.
 Crossing the bridge, we found ourselves in the old town with its polished cobblestone lanes, the main thoroughfare ((Rambla de La Libertat) was festooned with flags and was home to the usual mix of small shops, cafes and bars.

-After our short rest, we continued on, up steep, winding lanes to the cathedral and climbed the long stone staircase to its grand entrance.
-From here, we followed the path (Passeig de la Muralla) along the Roman city walls.
+After our short rest, we continued on up steep, winding lanes to the cathedral and climbed the long stone staircase to its grand entrance.
+From there, we followed the path (Passeig de la Muralla) along the Roman city walls.

 Our walk passed the University of Girona, the Jardins de La Francesca and the Esglesia de San Feliu.
 Returning down to the old town we enjoyed a delicious meal sitting out on the terrace of one of the restaurants on Rambla de La Libertat.
 We then returned to Barcelona by train having really enjoyed our day in Girona and would definitely be happy to return in the future.

 Later in the evening we took the tram to Port Vell (The Marina) and walked along the seafront, along Rambla de Mar which connects Port Vell to La Rambla.
 Along here is the huge Maremagnum Mall, housing a cinema, IMAX, shops and restaurants.
-We had supper at one of the cafes in this complex, sitting out on the terrace by the marina.
+We ended the day by having supper at one of the cafes in this complex, sitting out on the terrace by the marina.

 If you have enjoyed reading this post you may also like: